-The testing approach includes architecture review, passive asset inventory, active asset inventory, active network testing, programming review, main system hardening, thick client application testing, threat vectors, and attack simulation.
+The IoT security testing approach includes architecture review, passive asset inventory, active asset inventory, active network testing, programming review, main system hardening, thick client application testing, threat vectors, and attack simulation.

 NetSPI’s approach to identifying embedded system vulnerabilities is a multitiered penetration test across multiple disciplines, including firmware, tamper protection, hardware, reverse engineering, destructive testing, wireless configuration, principle of least privilege, thick client application pentesting, secure storage, and peripheral security.

 Safeguard ATMs, medical devices, and more with NetSPI’s proven IoT Penetration Testing.
 Uncover vulnerabilities for enhanced security.

 Explore common ATM security vulnerabilities and attack tactics.
 Plus, best practices for strengthening your ATM cybersecurity efforts.

 Learn how NetSPI’s IoT pentesting services address a gap in the market to effectively monitor and assess the risks of IoT devices, from medical devices to connected cars.